Success stories logo

 Let's Talk

-This SAP implementation would not only eliminate six legacy systems by combining them into one unified system, but it would also streamline payments, reduce payment errors, recapture 10% of annual spend, and provide users with more granular data so the company could make better, more informed business decisions.
+A U.S.-based multinational food corporation recognized the need to update its systems infrastructure and decision-making capabilities to accommodate an ambitious growth plan.
+This SAP implementation would eliminate six legacy systems by combining them into one unified system.
+It would also streamline payments, reduce payment errors, recapture 10% of annual spend, and provide users with more granular data so the company could make better, more informed business decisions.

 Due to the complexity and reach of the integration, the project took three years to implement.
-It impacted 500 users in finance, accounting, and other departments.
-Not only would these users be working in a new system, the focus on granular data would take a significant mindset shift.
+It impacted 500 users in finance, accounting and other departments.
+These users would be working in a new system and the focus on granular data would take a significant mindset shift.
 The project was further complicated by an acquisition mid-flight.
+This eliminated the option to move deadlines and go-live and added a sense of urgency for the SAP implementation to conclude successfully on time.

 multinational-food-corp-Solution

-In 2013, the team decided to pursue formal education around change management to build their credibility as internal partners during change and to leverage more change management best practices.
+The team decided to pursue formal education around change management to build their credibility as internal partners during change and to leverage more change management best practices.
 As they recognized Prosci as the industry standard for change management certification and research, all members of the change team completed the Prosci Change Management Certification Program.
 One senior manager continued his education with Prosci by pursuing the Advanced Practitioner Certification.
 By achieving this advanced certification, he was recognized by the SAP project team as an expert in change management and a true partner to help them ensure optimal adoption of the new system.

-Both this Advanced Practitioner and the rest of the change team adopted the Prosci methodology and tools to apply change management to the SAP implementation.
+Both this Advanced Practitioner and the rest of the change team adopted the Prosci Methodology and tools to apply change management to the SAP implementation.

 multinational-food-corp-Application